dsalex1/EdgeAi-Lab3/README.md

         O-Shape: 0.96094
         S-Shape: 0.03516

-The EON and non-EON variant ebhave almost the same mainly because the processing time is cominated by the signal preprocessing.
+The EON and non-EON variant behave almost the same mainly because the processing time is cominated by the signal preprocessing.
 The serial output contains a reference time from which a sample is taken. the output it provides includes the timing used for the DSP, classification and anomaly detection (a feature we are not using).
 After which it gives us the classification results for all our classes.
-All classifications work as accurate as predicted.
+Within our testing the classifications work as expected for all classes.

-Numpy is available in c++ because the Edge Impulse SDK implemented it porting the python interfaces for its native c code.
+Numpy is available here in C++ because the Edge Impulse SDK implemented it by porting the python code they want to use to native C++ (in the DSP folder).

 ### Task 20.
 Open the continuous accelerometer example that comes with your library and flash it to your board.
 Open a serial monitor.

 #### Question 18.
 Explain the Arduino program and the output of the serial monitor.
 How does it differ from the previous program?
 Does it use multithreading?
 If so, how?
 How well does the continuous mode work?
 Under which circumstances would you use either of the two modes?
 What applications would require the one or the other mode?

 The Setup of the Arduino program Starts Serial, the IMU, and the inference_thread used for multi threading.
 In the loop the IMU is sampled into a rolling buffer. the started thread runs the inference on the sampled data.
-THe sampling thread and inference thread run concurrently but not parallel.
+The sampling thread and inference thread run concurrently but not parallel (cooperative scheuduling through yielding at delay).
 The continuous mode works well since the sampling window is far larger than our inference time, the continious mode would work well for scenarious where data may not be missed such as key word spotting. non continous mode would work for scenarios where the start of an event is known, such as a sensory input of some other kind, especially also when the inference time is larger than the sampling window

 Predictions (DSP: 25 ms., Classification: 3 ms., Anomaly: 0 ms.): O-Shape  [ 0, 0, 7, 0, 3, 0, ]
-the various timing are displayed again in a different format, the resulting inferred class is printed, and the class predictions, certainties and anomaly detection is printed in the array.
+The various timing are displayed again in a different format, the resulting inferred class is printed, and the class predictions, uncertainty and anomaly detection (which we do not use) is printed in the array.

 #### Question 19.
 Discuss the pros and cons of Edge Impulse.
 When should one use it and when rather not?
 Also elaborate on the privacy and ethical aspects of using Edge Impulse versus building a model locally.